 You are likely to need a recognised counselling qualification, such as those accredited by the British Association of Counselling and Psychotherapy.

 Some employers may also ask for a clinical/professional qualification, such as being a registered nurse, occupational therapist or social worker.
+Or you may need a scientific backgound for some roles in genetic counselling, for instance.
 Each employer will indicate their individual requirements so make sure to check the person specification for the role.

 - to be able to make people feel relaxed